-On August 13, 2020, in conjunction with the Offering (Note 12), the Company entered into a letter agreement (the Pharmakon Letter Agreement) to the Pharmakon Senior Secured Notes.
-The Pharmakon Letter Agreement provides the Company with the option to issue an additional \$20,000 of Pharmakon Senior Secured Notes, subject to the Company achieving XHANCE net sales and royalties for the quarter ended June 30, 2021 of at least \$26,000 and certain other conditions.
-As consideration for the Pharmakon Letter Agreement, the Company issued 44,643 shares of Common Stock to Pharmakon.
-The aggregate fair value of \$250 was recorded as debt issuance costs and is being amortized to interest expense over the term of the Pharmakon Senior Secured Notes.
+On August 13, 2020, the Company entered into a letter agreement (the Pharmakon Letter Agreement) to the Note Purchase Agreement.
+The Pharmakon Letter Agreement provided the Company with the option to issue additional Pharmakon Senior Secured Notes, subject to the Company achieving specified consolidated XHANCE net sales and royalties for the quarter ended June 30, 2021 and certain other conditions.
+As consideration for the Pharmakon Letter Agreement, the Company issued 44,643 shares of common stock to Pharmakon.
+The aggregate fair value of \$250 was recorded as debt issuance costs and is being amortized to interest expense over the five-year term of the Pharmakon Senior Secured Notes.
+The Company was no longer eligible for the additional Pharmakon Senior Secured Notes as the requisite conditions were not satisfied as of June 30, 2021

-On March 2, 2021, the Company entered into an amendment to the Pharmakon Senior Secured Notes.
-The amendment revised certain minimum trailing twelve-month consolidated XHANCE net sales and royalties the Company is required to maintain.
-As consideration for the amendment, the Company will pay an amendment fee of \$1,300 upon the earlier of the prepayment of the Pharmakon Senior Secured Notes or the Maturity Date.
+On March 2, 2021, the Company entered into the first amendment to the Note Purchase Agreement (the First Amendment).
+The First Amendment revised certain minimum trailing twelve-month consolidated XHANCE net sales and royalties the Company is required to achieve.
+As consideration for the First Amendment, the Company will pay an amendment fee of \$1,300 upon the earlier of the prepayment of the Pharmakon Senior Secured Notes or the Maturity Date (defined below).
+The amendment fee was recorded as a debt issuance cost and is being amortized to interest expense over the term of the Pharmakon Senior Secured Notes.